-All of us can play a very important role in the future of healthcare and medicine and related monitoring and management services as well.
+All of us can play a very important role in the future of medical industry and related monitoring or management services as well.
 We have crossed that age and time where we used to be more reactive than active.
 To be prepared for a heart attack or stroke or any other sickness is the right way to go instead of responding to a health problem that takes us by surprise.
 You don’t have to wait for your blood pressure check or your vital signs or your lab reports or EKG to come in.
-Till date the most frequently and commonly used machine that has facilitated maintenance and upkeep of medical records is the fax machine.
+To date the most frequently and commonly used machine that has facilitated maintenance and upkeep of medical records is the fax machine.
 Despite the significant growth that we have witnessed in electronic health records or practice management software, the healthcare industry continues to use paper as the primary mode for saving medical information.

 We see all of these technologies gradually converging into one and coming into a compact device known as our smartphone.

 The computational power of technology advances every two years or so and our devices get faster and more affordable by every passing day.

 A few concepts that have gained more popularity lately and promise to make healthcare monitoring easier are: